aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/glow/_index.md

 ---
 title: Glow
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents a Glow effect in which a color blurred outline is added outside the edges of the object.
+description:  Represents a Glow effect in which a color blurred outline is added outside the edges of the object.
 type: docs
 weight: 222